 Section 4.
 Accumulation.
-An employee may accumulate up to seven holidays.
-An employee may be permitted upon prior approval of the Fire Chief to accumulate up to nine holidays due to extenuating circumstances (i.e., shift shortage, illness, injury, etc.) The next available day must be taken off to prevent a loss of holiday.
-In extenuating circumstances with the Fire Chief's permission a firefighter may sell up to 48 hours of holiday leave at his hourly rate.
-Compensatory time off will not be granted when such time off will result in any shift having less than authorized minimum number of persons set by the department on duty, unless permission for such time off is first secured from the senior officer on duty, and then secured from the Chief of the Department, except in the case of special emergency affecting an on-duty firefighter and only with the permission of the senior officer on duty.
+An employee may accumulate up to seven (7) holidays.
+An employee may be permitted upon prior approval of the Fire Chief to accumulate up to eight holidays due to extenuating circumstances (i.e., shift shortage, illness, injury, etc.).
+The next available day must be taken off to prevent a loss of holiday.
+Compensatory time off will not be granted when such time off will result in any shift having less than authorized minimum number of persons set by the department on duty, unless permission for such time off is first secured from the senior officer on duty, and then secured from the Chief of the Department, except in the case of special emergency affecting an on-duty Fire Officer and only with the permission of the senior officer on duty.

-Employees will be granted compensatory time off after requesting it from their shift officer, provided that their presence is not required during the shift (ex: scheduled mandatory training, physical exams, etc.).
+Employees will be granted compensatory time off provided that their presence is not required during the shift (ex: scheduled mandatory training, physical exams, etc.).

 Vacations will take precedence over holiday time off, so until such time as the vacation schedule has been approved, holidays granted will be subject to bumping by vacations.
 After the vacation schedule has been completed and approved by the Chief of the Department, any employee who asks the officer in charge for a specific day off as a holiday, has complied with all the rules of this Agreement, and is granted such day off, shall not be bumped from such day by any employee who seeks to change or add vacation to the schedule, without the express consent of the Chief of the Department.
 Compensatory time off shall not be granted for more than one month ahead of the calendar month the request occurs in.
 For example: In June a member can request a holiday for June and July.
-In July a member may request a holiday in July and August, etc. A scheduled holiday may not be canceled after 4:00 p.m. of a member's preceding workday.
+In July a member may request a holiday in July and August, etc.

 Section 5.
 Personal Leave.
-Each employee shall receive four (4) 24-hour personal leave days on January 1st of each year.
+Officers working fifty-six hour work weeks shall be granted ninety-six hours (4 duty days) of personal time on January 1 of each year.
+Officers working a forty-hour week shall be granted forty-eight hours of personal time on January 1 of each year.
+By request made by November 15 of each year, officers may sell the full amount of personal time accrued each year.
+Officers will be able to maintain a maximum of 4 personal days on the books at any given time.
 One (1) 24-hour day may be utilized by the employee in four (4) hour minimum increments for unforeseen circumstances that may occur during duty hours.
 The personal leave incremental hours may be used upon the approval of a supervisor for personal matters.
 Usage of hours less than a 4 hour increment will be approved at supervisory discretion.
 Should the employee elect not to utilize a personal day for incremental purposes, the four (4) days will be taken as singular 24 hour personal days.
-By request, a Firefighter may convert and sell the full amount of personal time to pay of time accrued each year by November 15th.
-Personal leave not used by January 1st of the following year shall be forfeited.
+An officer may be permitted upon prior approval of the Fire Chief to accumulate a maximum of 6 personal days due to extenuating circumstances (e.g., shift shortage, illness or injury).

 ARTICLE 16.
-VACATIONS.
+VACATIONS

 Section 1.
 General.
-Employees shall be granted a vacation in each calendar year without loss of pay.
-Such vacation shall be computed in the following manner:
+Fire Officers shall be granted a vacation in each calendar year without loss of pay.
+Such vacation shall be computed in the following manner for employees working a 56 hour a week schedule: